Patient education: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)

 Specific testing is not usually necessary for children with uncomplicated reflux.
 If the symptoms become worse, appear for the first time after six months of age, or do not improve by the time the child is 18 to 24 months of age, the child should be reevaluated; a consult with a pediatric gastroenterologist may be recommended.

-Gastroesophageal reflux disease — Reflux becomes gastroesophageal reflux disease when acid in the reflux causes a problem such as asthma, failure to grow, or irritation/injury to the esophagus.
+Gastroesophageal reflux disease — Reflux becomes gastroesophageal reflux disease (GERD) when acid in the reflux causes a problem such as asthma, failure to grow, or irritation/injury to the esophagus.
 This only occurs in a small percentage of infants who spit up frequently.
 The amount of reflux required to cause injury varies.
 In general, damage to the esophagus is more likely to occur when acid refluxes frequently, there is a large amount of reflux, or the esophagus is unable to clear away the acid quickly.
-The treatments for gastroesophageal reflux disease are designed to prevent one or more of these elements from occurring.
+The treatments for GERD are designed to prevent one or more of these complications from occurring.
 (See "Gastroesophageal reflux in infants".)

 Some of the signs or symptoms that may indicate GERD include refusing to eat, frequently crying or arching the neck and back as if in pain, choking while spitting up, forceful or projectile vomiting, spitting up blood, frequent coughing, or not gaining weight.
 These behaviors are not normal and further testing is recommended to determine if GERD (or another condition) is the cause.
 (See "Patient education: Poor weight gain in infants and children (Beyond the Basics)".)

 It is often difficult to know if an infant is in pain.
 In general, an infant who is crying for "normal" reasons can be consoled by comforting, distraction, or seeing to the child's needs (hunger, sleep, or a diaper change).
 Parents who are concerned about their infant's crying should see a healthcare provider to discuss their concerns and possible management strategies.
 (See "Patient education: Colic (excessive crying) in infants (Beyond the Basics)".)

 Irritability and reflux — Many parents worry that reflux is the cause of their child's irritability or difficulty sleeping.
 However, clinical studies have shown that reflux does not usually cause pain, and reducing stomach acid does not improve irritability .